-3 or 5 day expedition Sound of Arisaig Wild camp Group size up to 6
+3 or 5 day expedition Sound of Arisaig Wild camp

 What to Expect The sound of Arisaig offers a wonderful area to explore by sea kayak, one of the best sections of coastline for a sea kayaking holiday on the West coast of Scotland.
 On this trip we will aim to explore as much of the Sound of Arisaig as possible - packing all the gear we need for a sea kayak expedition.
 You'll emerge from the expedition with a tale of adventure to tell and the epic photos to prove it.